-The Open-air Museum Lychnostatis was founded in 1992 by the doctor and collector George Makrakis.
+The Open-air Museum Lychnostatis was founded in 1986-1992 by the doctor and collector Georgios Makrakis.
 The buildings themselves are some of the main exhibits as they were built thoroughly with the prevalent raw materials (stone-wood-clay).
 No bulldozers, excavators or other mechanical means have been used in the construction.
 It started in 1992 as a private museum and in 1993 the Friends of the Museum Association was founded.
 The museum has sections for audiovisual media and publications, educational programs, traditional products, documentation.